doqemddl04/Safari-Style-sheet/README.md

-# Safari style sheet that changes to macOS default font
+# Safari Style sheets that changes to macOS default font

 This CSS file is a style sheet that you can use with Safari on your Mac.